 Irish War of Independence in 1920

 When the old woman saw the headline that Kevin Barry had been hanged at just 18 years old, she screamed, ‘Oh Christ!
 So they have hanged that child.’
 She felt so guilty that she had a nervous breakdown.
 Kevin Barry was buried in the grounds of Mountjoy Prison at 1:30 pm that day.
 A simple cross marked the grave.

 Nine more Irish Volunteers were hanged at Mountjoy Jail while fighting for Irish freedom during the Irish War of Independence by the British Government until Ireland became a free state.

 State Funeral in Dublin in 2001

-In October 2001 the remains of Kevin Barry, the 18 year old Irish soldier and the bodies of nine other Irish Volunteers who had been executed and buried at Mountjoy Prison were exhumed.
+In October 2001, the remains of Kevin Barry and the bodies of nine other Irish Volunteers who had been executed and buried at Mountjoy Prison were exhumed.